-For CS purposes, he gives us applied version of what the dao explains theoretically.
+For InfoSec purposes, he gives us applied version of what the dao explains theoretically.
 Just as with the web, every strand is related to every other strand – every problem, solution, concept, defensive and offensive measure, system, etc. should all be understood as part of a single continuum – not as independent and unrelated variables to be manipulated independently.

 Li (礼) is commonly translated as “’ritual,’ ‘rites,’ ‘customs,’ etc. Unlike the modern idea of ritual, often representing hollow social conventions, the Chinese notion is closely intertwined with what it means to be human.
 Ritual is the, “social grammar that provides each member with a defined place and status within the family, community, and polity,” where “achieving harmony (he) is the most valuable function of observing ritual propriety (li).”

-This “social grammar” has any number of expressions in the modern world: corporate hierarchy, CS teams, hacker collectives, etc. What is crucial for our examination, is that li creates a series of protocols, which determine behavior, and occur in the context of the larger picture.
+This “social grammar” has any number of expressions in the modern world: corporate hierarchy, InfoSec teams, hacker collectives, etc. What is crucial for our examination, is that li creates a series of protocols, which determine behavior, and occur in the context of the larger picture.
 We often imagine such protocols to be somewhat arbitrary, and thus fail to grasp them fully – meaning that we fail to understand the world from the perspective of others – which creates a great deal of problems.

 Yi, (义) is best understood as meaning “right,” “duty,” moral,” and “morality.”
 However, because of the English moral connotations of such terms, the term is better understood as “appropriateness.”
 Yi is closely related to Li, in that the appropriate behavior is informed by ritual propriety and the ritual is understood by its propriety.